mft2023/SlowFast/README.md

 # 2. SlowFast
 Please clone the original SlowFast GitHub and replace the original _slowfast_ folder with the _slowfast_ folder in this repository.
 This repository was modified from the [SlowFast network for MECCANO dataset](https://github.com/fpv-iplab/MECCANO) and re-trained the model to classify interaction and hand roles of stroke survivors.
-Please download the weights from [here](https://drive.google.com/drive/folders/1cc71O4XT0etAUXAAbIXLQANWnE7LHPnn?usp=sharing) and put them under _slowfast/Interaction_.
+Please download the weights from [here](https://drive.google.com/drive/folders/1cc71O4XT0etAUXAAbIXLQANWnE7LHPnn?usp=sharing) and put them under _slowfast/Interaction_ folder.

 The dataset structure, including images and labels, can be found in [interaction.py](https://github.com/mft2023/SlowFast/blob/main/slowfast/datasets/interaction.py).
 Raw image data was stored in _Interaction_/_frames_/{dataset name}/{participant id}/{video id}/images.